Category Archives: 2018 Films

 Grade: B+

-The documentary is gossipy and dripping with saucy details and is also a titillating affair, grabbing hold of the viewer and leaving them wondering who did what with whom?
+The documentary is gossipy and dripping with saucy details.
+It is also a titillating affair, grabbing the viewers’ attention and leaving them wondering who did what with whom.

 Any audience member who doesn’t desire to learn the sexual appetites of greats like Katharine Hepburn and Carey Grant is either lying or repressing themselves.